 What were the early years like for you at Scarbee?
 Were you able to secure the Native Instrument partnership early on?

 The early years, starting in 1999, were tough.
 I was with Nemesys for my first two years, but the sales were not that great, and I managed to get out of my contract to start selling on my own.
 I also started to make new products, like the vintage keyboards.
 Until 2006, I made yearly losses, and me and my wife had to rely on her income, as well as the business loans I took to survive.
 The truth is that you can only base your income on legitimate customers.
 There’s only a small percentage of people who will pay for software.
 It takes time to reach these people, but eventually you amass enough of them to get generate the income you need.

-The reason why I continued despite this is because I’m an artist – not a business man or an engineer.
+The reason why I continued despite this is because I’m an artist – not a businessman or an engineer.
 I once saw an artist who spent years on making artificial plants of bronze.
 They looked 100% real.
 This is the way I work too – I want to create the illusion of real instruments.
 For that, I need a store to sell my work so I can afford making more illusions.
 But it’s never the opposite – deciding to make a product that will sell.
 I can’t work this way.

-How many people make up Scarbee?
 Do you have a large staff to help with your work?

-Scarbee has at least 12 of its products as a part of NI's Komplete, which is quite a lot.
 Has NI ever rejected any of your virtual instruments, or is there an understanding between you that all Scarbee products will be included in Komplete?